 In Bar Harbor, Maine: stately vacation homes lining the water’s edge.
 Trees shedding their autumn color.
 Sailboats skimming the sparkling bay.
-Loveliness, all.
+All of it lovely.

-I browsed the village bookstore and took a leisurely walk along the Shore Path after a piled-high lobster roll and ice cream cone for lunch.
+I browsed the village bookstore and took a stroll along the Shore Path after a piled-high lobster roll and ice cream cone for lunch.
 (You know what they say: “When in Maine … “)

 So much lovely on the weeklong Quebec-to-Boston adventure.

 This thought from an author unknown:

 The worst part of life is waiting.
 The best part of life is having something worth waiting for.

 Waiting doesn’t come easily for me.
 Because I usually want what I want.
 When I want it.